21/05/24 | Clinical Alerts

 Vaccination

-• sexually active gay, bisexual or other MSM (cis and trans) and their sexual partners
+• all sexually active gay, bisexual and other men who have sex with men (cis and trans) and their sexual partners (including anonymous or intimate contacts)

 • sex workers

-• people living with HIV who are at risk of mpox exposure
+• people living with HIV who are at risk of exposure to mpox

 Two doses of the mpox vaccine, administered by subcutaneous injection (at least 28 days apart) reduces infection risk and disease severity.